JTatianaAriza/JTatianaAriza/README.md

 - 🤝 I'm looking to collaborate on projects that allow me to apply and expand my knowledge in backend software development.

-- 💡 You can ask me about software construction, technological development, and my journey learning about cloud services.

 - ✨ Fun fact: I love reading and taking photos!